nikollquinteroc/Simple-Chatty-Bot-Kotlin/README.md

 *Standard output (println)

-#Stage 2/5 Print your name
+#Stage 2/5 Print your name:
 Introduce yourself to the bot.

 *Values and variables